chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 }
 ```

-Here we can see that our node is **validator** now!
+Here you can see that your node is a **validator** now!
 Congragulations!

 **Please note** that this request is done after some time have passed.
 (To be sure that the `startTime` is reached)